-- “In meeting staffing challenges implementing PCMH, some Indian Health Service (HIS) clinics have successfully employed telemedicine to address this issue,” said the Rand Corporation.
+“In meeting staffing challenges implementing PCMH, some Indian Health Service (IHS) clinics have successfully employed telemedicine to address this issue,” said the Rand Corporation.

-- Additionally, the American Academy of Pediatrics said “Telehealth technologies help with PCMH because it can provide greater coordination of care with multiple providers.
-Tech will help centralize it with the PCP.”
+Additionally, the American Academy of Pediatrics said, “Telehealth technologies help with PCMH because it can provide greater coordination of care with multiple providers.
+Tech will help centralize it with the PCP [primary care provider].”

-Although many praise this use of technology, one recent concern regarding its use it fragmentation.
+Although many praised this use of technology, one recent concern regarding its use its fragmentation.